How to Use MQL5 for Automated Trading on MetaTrader 5

 - Click Tools → MetaQuotes Language Editor from the top menu.

 MetaEditor comes with a syntax highlighter, autocomplete, a debugger, and direct links to the MQL5 documentation.
-You get everything you need in one window, which is pretty handy.
+You get everything you need in one window.
+I've seen F4 not work on certain keyboard layouts — use the Tools menu as backup.

 Step 3: Understand the File Structure

-MQL5 projects are stored inside the MQL5 data folder.
+MQL5 projects live inside the MQL5 data folder.
 You can find it by going to File → Open Data Folder in MT5.
 The key subfolders are:

 MQL5/Experts/– For Expert Advisors (your .mq5 source files)MQL5/Indicators/– For custom indicatorsMQL5/Scripts/– For one-time run scriptsMQL5/Include/– For reusable libraries of functions